Mintz Memoir Recounts Friendship with John Lennon & Yoko Ono

 Through “The Lost Lennon Tapes,” because John had recorded so many iterations, we had a golden opportunity to trace the evolution of many of his songs from his first recorded idea or fragment to the finished track.

 I think that was groundbreaking.
 I had no precedent as a writer-producer.
 But it just seemed logical, because we had all the pieces.
-So those song-evolution segments are among my very favorites of “The Lost Lennon Tapes.”
+Those song-evolution segments are among my very favorites of “The Lost Lennon Tapes.”

 Some of the more recent Lennon releases have also included montages and other similar treatments done with demos and various takes.